nhaancs/go-algorithms/0-algorithmic-thinking/0.2-data-structures/README.md

 - Fractions: Store two numbers: the numerator and the denominator.
 - Decimals: Also two numbers: 1) the number with the decimal point taken out, and 2) the position where the decimal point goes (how many digits over from the leftmost digit).
 - Negative Numbers: Reserve the leftmost bit for expressing the sign of the number.
 0 for positive and 1 for negative.

+## Fixed-width integers

+The 256 possibilities we get with 1 byte are pretty limiting.
+So we usually use 4 or 8 bytes (32 or 64 bits) for storing integers.

+- 32-bit integers have 2^32 possible values — more than 4 billion
+- 64-bit integers have 2^64 possible values — more than 10 billion billion (10^19)

+If we have a 64-bit fixed-length integer, it doesn't matter if that integer is 0 or 193,457 — it still takes up the same amount of space in RAM: 64 bits.